Meetmandli/django-channels-demo/README.md

 http://127.0.0.1:8000/chat

-it asks for room name , enter that
+it asks for room name , enter that ---"hi"

 http://127.0.0.1:8000/chat/hi